 2019 Q2 Blog Performance

-As you may know, I am donating half of my site profits, and I plan to make a six-figure donation in 2019 as a part of this charitable mission.
+As you may know, I have been donating half of my site profits, and I plan to make a six-figure donation in 2019 as a part of this charitable mission.

 If you’d like to be included in the next quarterly newsletter to get all the details of what this site earns and how, please subscribe in the box below.
 You’ll get some great bonuses, as well.